AI in Music: Composition, Production, and Analysis

 Lesson 1: Music Representations for AI: Understanding Musical Content

-• Introduction to Artificial Intelligence (AI) in Music and Audio
+• Introduction to Artificial Intelligence and Its Role in Music

 • Audio Representations in Time and Frequency Domains